 Two fantastic, exploding waterfalls put the Mist Trail in Yosemite National Park at the top of the list for all levels of hikers.
 The most popular trail in the park, the Mist Trail is moderate to strenuous hiking, depending on how far you go.
 Hike Mist Trail with kids during the week to avoid huge crowds and enjoy the views at your own pace.

 This hike will zap most of your energy for the day.
-Take lots of water, snacks, and wear appropriate gear.
+Take lots of water, snacks, and wear appropriate hiking gear.

 All hikes begin at: Happy Isles (shuttle stop #16)